rails/rails/guides/source/action_text_overview.md

 Some, but not all of these libraries are required and they are dependent on the kind of uploads you are expecting within the editor.
 A common error that users encounter when working with Action Text and Active Storage is that images do not render correctly in the editor.
 This is usually due to the `libvips` dependency not being installed.

-### Signed GlobalId
+### Signed GlobalID

-In addition to attachments uploaded through Active Storage, Action Text can also embed anything that can be resolved by a Signed GlobalID.
+In addition to attachments uploaded through Active Storage, Action Text can also embed anything that can be resolved by a [Signed GlobalID](https://github.com/rails/globalid#signed-global-ids).

 A Global ID is an app-wide URI that uniquely identifies a model instance: `gid://YourApp/Some::Model/id`.
 This is helpful when you need a single identifier to reference different classes of objects.